 If you start right above San Francisco, you’ll find Redwood National Park.
 If you are at all into nature, this is the place for you.
 The Redwood Forest is incredible.
 We got there so early, there were hardly any cars on the road.
 On the Avenue of the Giants, the trees are so tall they get lost in the fog where you can barely see where they end.
 I felt so tiny amongst the Giants.
 It really makes you take a look a life and realize how tiny we all are.

 Right before Big Sur, you’ll pass by Monterey, Pebble Beach and Carmel-By-The-Sea, literally some of the most quaint small towns.
 In Pebble Beach make sure you stop by the 17-mile drive.
 Obviously, the 17-mile drive is 17 miles long and weaves around multiple prestigious golf courses and beautiful homes with scenic views of the Pacific along the way.
+You most definitely should add these stops to your west coast road trip itinerary.
 Every view is beautiful with the vibrant colors from the golf course, blue ocean and of course a ton of seals.

 My favorite part of the drive was Bird Rock.
 The rock is covered with probably a hundred seals loudly calling about.
 They really make for a fun atmosphere because they are by no means quiet.
 The white sand is so bright it has this beautiful contrast with the deep blue color of the ocean.